Messi-Q/Smart-Contract-Dataset/README.md

     ```

-For instance, when the conditional statement _if_ is satisfied _block.timestamp <birthday_, the function _Take_ throws an exception;
-Therefore, we mark that the function _Take_ dose not exist the timestamp dependency vulnerability, i.e., label = 0.
+As can be seen, when the conditional statement _if_ satisfies _block.timestamp < birthday_ (line 6), the function _Take_ throws an exception.
+Thus, we label that the function _Take_ does not exist the timestamp dependency vulnerability, i.e., label = 0.

 ## 2 Reentrancy
-Reentrancy vulnerability is considered as an invocation to _call.value_ that can call back to itself
-through a chain of calls.
+Reentrancy vulnerability is considered as an invocation to _call.value_ that can call back to itself through a chain of calls.

 ### How to label the reentrancy vulnerability?
-We design four local patterns to label the reentrancy vulnerability dataset.
+We refer to several expert patterns to label the reentrancy vulnerability.
-The first sub-pattern is **callValueInvocation** that checks whether there exists an invocation to call.value in the function.
+1) **callValueInvocation** that checks whether there exists an invocation to call.value in the function.
-The second sub-pattern **balanceDeduction** checks whether the user balance is deducted after money transfer using _call.value_, which considers the fact that the money stealing
+2) **balanceDeduction** checks whether the user balance is deducted after money transfer using _call.value_, which considers the fact that the money stealing
 can be avoided if user balance is deducted each time before money transfer.
-The third sub-pattern **valueNegative** checks whether the parameter of the _call.value_ function itself is zero.
+3) **zeroParameter** checks whether the parameter of the _call.value_ function itself is zero.
-The last sub-pattern **ModifierConstrain** checks whether the function corresponding _call.value_ is constrained by the _OnlyOwner_ modifier.
+4) **ModifierConstrain** checks whether the function is constrained by the _onlyOwner_ modifier.
-We label a function with reentrancy vulnerability as: **callValueInvocation ∧ balanceDeduction ∧ ValueNegative ∧ (!ModifierConstrain)**.
+We label a function with reentrancy vulnerability based on: **callValueInvocation ∧ balanceDeduction ∧ zeroParameter ∧ (!ModifierConstrain)**.

 #### callValueInvocation

-Note that we treat those contracts with the key word of call.value as the research targets.
-As such, we design the
-pattern **callValueInvocation** to filter those functions without the key word of _call.value_.
+Note that we treat those functions with an invocation to *call.value* as the research targets.
+As such, we utilize the pattern **callValueInvocation** to filter those functions without an invocation to _call.value_.

-#### valueNegative
+#### zeroParameter

-Case 1: When the _call.value_ exists in the contract, and the parameter of the call.value function is zero;
-we label the corresponding function does not exist the reentrancy vulnerability, i.e., label = 0.
-Otherwise, continues to verify the function.
+Case 1: When the _call.value_ exists in the function and the parameter of the *call.value* is zero, we label that the corresponding function does not exist the reentrancy vulnerability, i.e., label = 0.

      ```
         1.contract HiroyukiCoinDark {